BillDuke13/cf-todoist-daily-agent/README.md

 - `pnpm preview`
 - `wrangler dev --local` followed by a sample curl (as above) to validate NDJSON streaming and Todoist MCP connectivity.

-## Contributing
-Issues and pull requests are welcome.
-Please follow Conventional Commits and run the test matrix above before submitting PRs.
-When touching docs, keep `docs/` (English) and Serena memories (Chinese, git-ignored) in sync per the Agents Playbook.

 ## License
 Licensed under the [Apache License, Version 2.0](LICENSE).